aewv-xviii/obsidian-chatgpt-bridge/README.md

 - Moves or renames files and folders
 - Trashes files and folders when destructive actions are enabled

 The API is intentionally local-only and token-protected.
-It is a good foundation for a later MCP server or ChatGPT App bridge.
+It is a good foundation for a later MCP server or AI Agent App bridge.

 ## Endpoints